chevere/docs/packages/throwable-handler.md

 ### htmlHandler

-Use function `htmlHandler` to handle throwables as HTML.
+Use function `htmlHandler` to handle throwable as HTML.

 ```php
 use function Chevere\ThrowableHandler\htmlHandler;